 My research interests are in the areas of feminist and critical theories, psychoanalysis, postcolonial scholarship, and American and cultural studies.
 In both my writing and teaching, I take an interdisciplinary approach, since such an approach best captures the richness and relevance of theory to the larger cultural context.
 I recently published Feminism and Power: the Need for Critical Theory (Lexington, 2013), which offers a critique of the neoliberal strain within Third Wave feminism.
 With Vincent Del Casino, Jr., I also co-edited Derrida and the Future of the Liberal Arts: Professions of Faith (Continuum, 2013).
 This collection of essays makes a strong case for the liberal arts drawing on the philosophy of Jacques Derrida.
 Other books include A Kinder, Gentler America: Melancholia and the Mythical 1950s (University of Minnesota Press, 2005) and Voluptuous Yearnings: A Feminist Theory of the Obscene (Rowman and Littlefield,1994).

 At California State University, Long Beach, I teach a variety of courses in political theory and critical thinking.
-These include Introduction to Critical Thinking, Ancient Political Thought, Modern Political Theory, Recent Political Theory, Women in Political Theory, and the Senior and Graduate Seminars in Political Theory.
-In the classroom as in my writing, I try to engage my audience by demystifying theory and illustrating its intimate relationship to everyday life.
+These include Introduction to Critical Thinking, Modern Political Theory, Recent Political Theory, Women in Political Theory, and the Senior and Graduate Seminars in Political Theory.
+In the classroom as in my writing, I try to engage my audience by demonstrating theory’s intimate relationship to everyday life.